Sexual differentiation in humans

 Sexual differentiation in humans is the process of development of sex differences in humans.
 It is defined as the development of phenotypic structures consequent to the action of hormones produced following gonadal determination.
-Sexual differentiation includes development of different genitalia and the internal genital tracts and body hair plays a role in sex identification.
+Sexual differentiation includes development of different genitals and internal genital tracts; body hair also plays a role in sex identification.

 The development of sexual differences begins with the XY sex-determination system that is present in humans, and complex mechanisms are responsible for the development of the phenotypic differences between male and female humans from an undifferentiated zygote.
 Females typically have two X chromosomes, and males typically have a Y chromosome and an X chromosome.
 At an early stage in embryonic development, both sexes possess equivalent internal structures.
 These are the mesonephric ducts and paramesonephric ducts.
 The presence of the SRY gene on the Y chromosome causes the development of the testes in males, and the subsequent release of hormones which cause the paramesonephric ducts to regress.
 In females, the mesonephric ducts regress.